neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-messaging-protocol-specification-v1.md

 #### 4.5.4. `ACK_FAILURE` Response `FAILURE`

-If an `ACK_FAILURE` request is received while not in the `READY` state, the server should respond with a `FAILURE` message and immediately close the connection.
+If an `ACK_FAILURE` request is received while not in the `FAILED` state, the server should respond with a `FAILURE` message and immediately close the connection.
 The server may attach metadata to the message to provide more detail on the nature of the failure.

 ### 4.6. `RESET`

-TODO
+`RESET` requests that the connection should be set back to its initial `READY` state, as if an `INIT` had just successfully completed.
+`RESET` is unique in that, on arrival at the server, it splits into two separate signals.
+Firstly, an `<INTERRUPT>` jumps ahead in the message queue, stopping any unit of work that happens to be executing, and putting the state machine into an `INTERRUPTED` state.
+Secondly, the `RESET` queues along with all other incoming messages and is used to put the state machine back to `READY` when its turn for processing arrives.

+This essentially means that the `INTERRUPTED` state exists only transitionally between the arrival of a `RESET` in the message queue and the later processing of that `RESET` in its proper position.
+`INTERRUPTED` is therefore the only state to automatically resolve without any further input from the client and whose entry does not generate a response message.

 #### 4.6.1. `RESET` Synopsis